Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 -   Stops **and disables** the kubelet on each management and worker node.
 -   Stops all containers on each management and worker node.
 -   Stop `containerd` on each management and worker node.
--   Stops ceph from rebalancing on the management node that is running a `mon` process.
+-   Stops Ceph from rebalancing on the management node that is running a `mon` process.

 ### Prerequisites